saivarunk/udacity-ml-azure-project-1/README.md

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**

 - Explore more models like XGBoost, Catboost to use them with Hyperdrive for finding best parameters.
+This will give scope for is to try new models which can give better accuracy.
+- Different sampling methods can be used with Hyperdrive instead of Random Sampling for parameter selection.
+This might give us different set of results.
 - Do more extensive exploratory analysis on the bank marketing dataset so that we can do feature engineering.
-- Explore AutoML config for improving the model accuracy further.
+New features can be created and added to the training features which can improve the accuracy further.
+- Also, there is class imbalance in the dataset, which has slight affect on accuracy.
+If we can address the issue with techniques like over-sampling, under-sampling or SMOTE, the accuracy can improve further.
+- For AutoML, we can experiment with different experiment_timeout_minutes, n_cross_validations and it might increase the performance if the model as more models can be created.

 ## Proof of cluster clean up